 When facing liquidity constraints or anticipating investor redemption, exposed equity funds were likely to engage in fire sales.
-Here we directly examine the fund holding changes.
+Here, we directly examine the fund holding changes.
 We denote by $\Delta \tilde{H}^s(k)$ the (percentage) aggregate holding change in stock s over k semesters of all funds with initial positions in June 2007.
-Figure 3 compares the distribution of cumulative holding changes $\Delta \tilde{H}^s(4)$, from July 2007 to June 2009, between exposed and nonexposed U.S. nonfinancial stocks.
+Figure 3 compares the distribution of cumulative holding changes $\Delta \tilde{H}^s(4)$, from July 2007 to June 2009, between exposed and nonexposed US nonfinancial stocks.
 Exposed stocks feature a much larger left-tail distribution, indicating that large aggregate holding reductions were much more frequent for these stocks.
-Such drastic holding reductions by distressed funds are consistent with the fund redemption evidence we obtained from the Lipper Fund Database and matches the return evidence provided in Section $4.1.^{14}$ and reported for cumulative holding changes by the end of December 2007, June 2008, December 2008, and June 2009, in Table 6, Columns 1a, 2a, 3a, and 4a, respectively.
-The simple fire sale
+Such drastic holding reductions by distressed funds are consistent with the fund redemption evidence we obtained from the Lipper Fund Database and matches the return evidence provided in Section 4.1.14 It is also noted that a large proportion of nonexposed